marmakoide/miniball/README.md

 A Python module to efficiently compute the smallest bounding ball of a point set, in arbitrary number of dimensions.

+The algorithm runs in approximatively linear time in respects to the number of input points.

 ## Implementation notes

 The algorithm implemented is Welzl's algorithm.
 It is a pure Python implementation,